 The issue of women in Islam, is the topic of great misunderstanding and distortion due partly to a lack of understanding, but also partly due to misbehavior of some Muslims which has been taken to represent the teachings of Islam.
 We speak here about what Islam teaches, and that is that standard according to which Muslims are to be judged.
 As such, my basis and source is the Quran–the words of Allah, and the sayings of the Prophet, his deeds and his confirmation.
 Islamic laws are derived from these sources.
 To facilitate our discussion we can discuss the position of women from a spiritual, economic, social, and political standpoint.
-Read the rest of this entry →
+Continue reading “Women’s Rights in Islam”

 The beauty of our women.